 In 2019 Paul revealed that he has been diagnosed with Parkinson’s disease.

 Other quiz appearances: University Challenge, Are You An Egghead?, The Weakest Link, Mastermind, Fifteen to One.

-The most recent addition to the line-up, Jenny became a chaser in 2015 but she has been associated with the show since the very beginning, having written questions for the pilot episode in 2009.
+The newest addition until recently, Jenny became a chaser in 2015 but she has been associated with the show since the very beginning, having written questions for the pilot episode in 2009.
 She has previously competed on quiz teams with fellow chaser Anne Hegerty, who recommended her for the show.
 Despite fans asking her on social media, she hasn’t revealed her previous day job, only saying that she has long been a professional quizzer.

 In 2019, Jenny appeared on Celebrity X Factor, singing for Simon Cowell, Nicole Scherzinger and Louis Walsh.
 They were stunned by her voice, and Jenny made it all the way to the final, finishing third overall in the competition.